Here are some important travel tips for Thailand and Koh Mak you should be aware of.

 On Koh Mak is a health center which can take care of not so serious injuries and which can provide medication.

-Both branches are connected to the Bangkok Hospital in Bangkok – in serious cases injured or ill people can be easily transferred to Bangkok.
+Local Bangkok Hospitals are connected to the Bangkok Hospital in Bangkok – in serious cases injured or ill people can be easily transferred to Bangkok.

 Tiger Balm or Yellow Oil is a good medication after getting sand-fly bites.

 Please don’t buy a return ticket at the Laem Ngop Pier.
-You are more flexible on the way back, if you can choose from varies boat-companies.
+You are more flexible on the way back if you can choose from varies boat-companies.

 Park your private car at “Thida Tours”, near the Laem Ngop Pier.
 You pay 50 Baht per day, but your car should be safe there.

-Carry rain-coats with you (in rainy-season).
+Carry rain-coats with you (in rainy season).
 You will get VERY wet in the speedboats (when it rains).

 If the ways are high, the speed-boat trip might take 3 hours, not just 45 minutes.
 The seats at the back of the boat are more comfortable than in the front.